Georgia jail using bracelet monitors to keep inmates alive - NewsBreak

 MARIETTA, Ga.
 (WHNT) — The Cobb County Sheriff’s Office is trying out a new tactic in an effort to help keep inmates alive.

 Sheriff Craig Owens says he wants to reduce the number of deaths of people in custody.
-In a press conference held earlier this week , Owens announced the first step in achieving that goal will be equipping high-risk inmates with orange electronic bracelets.Evansville car wash manager not rewarded for his assistance in the Casey White case; Alabama rewards another instead
+In a press conference held earlier this week , Owens announced the first step in achieving that goal will be equipping high-risk inmates with orange electronic bracelets.Seized yacht seen on ‘Modern Family’ up for auction in California

 The new device, called “PASS-5B,” will monitor inmates’ vital signs, and will help jail staff quickly identify any inmates experiencing medical issues, the sheriff’s office said.